Toggle: English / Spanish

 - Apply over-the-counter antifungal or drying powders, lotions, or creams that contain miconazole, clotrimazole, or similar ingredients.

-- Don't wear clothing that rubs against and irritates the area.
+- Do not wear clothing that rubs against and irritates the area.

 - Wash sheets and nightclothes every day while you are infected.